lessor/lessor/docs/developer-guide.md

 dep ensure
 ```

 If you'd like to update all dependencies, run `dep ensure -update`.
-If you'd like to just update one dependency, you're out of luck because Dep doesn't support that.
+If you'd like to just update one dependency, run `dep ensure -update github.com/foo/bar`.

 ### Building The Code